Tag Archive | "historic preservation"

 Awards certificates are presented each November at Architecture Exchange East, the Virginia Society’s annual conference.
 They are also honored during the Visions for Architecture gala, in Inform magazine, and serve as the subject of an annual exhibition at the Virginia Center for Architecture.

-Virginia Society AIA Members—$190 for the first project and $160 for each additional project
+VS AIA Members: $190 first project; $160 each additional project

 Buildings do not exist in isolation.
 The Award for Contextual Design recognizes outstanding architecture that perceptibly reflects the history, culture, and physical environment of the place in which it stands and that, in turn, contributes to the function, beauty, and meaning of its larger context.
 Evaluation criteria include: